EcustAutoControl2023/fastodeint/README.md

 **On Windows 10**

 Please make sure that you have Microsoft Visual Studio 2019 C++ installed.
-One way to verify it is to search for "x86 Native Tools Command Prompt".
+One way to verify it is to use its uninstaller in "Apps & features".

+Click "modify" button and you will be able to see the components

+"Desktop development with C++" must be checked.
+Also, "C++ CMake tools for windows" must be checked in optional section

 If you don't have one, then you can get a free copy of Visual Studio 2019 Community from https://visualstudio.microsoft.com/downloads/